AI Agent Smart Contract Exploit Generation: Evaluation

-Figure~\ref{fig:profit_landscape} reveals stark differences in economic viability across models and operating conditions. o3-pro demonstrates the most robust economic performance, maintaining profitability ($\Pi > 0$) up to 30-day detection delays even at the lowest vulnerability incidence rates ($\rho = 0.1\%$), making it suitable for scenarios with infrequent but high-value discoveries.
-In contrast, faster models like Gemini Flash require higher vulnerability encounter rates ($\rho \geq 0.3\%$) to achieve break-even operation, but offer advantages in cost-constrained environments.
-The break-even contours (black lines) clearly delineate viable operating regions, showing that economic success heavily depends on both rapid vulnerability detection and accurate targeting systems that can identify contracts likely to contain exploitable vulnerabilities.
-These results suggest that A1 deployment is most economically justified in high-stakes environments where vulnerability discovery rates exceed 0.1\% and detection delays remain under one week, with premium models like o3-pro offering greater operational flexibility at the cost of higher per-analysis expenses.
+\textbf{Economic Viability Results:} Figure~\ref{fig:profit_landscape} shows strong variation across models. o3-pro delivers the best performance, remaining profitable ($\Pi > 0$) even at $\rho = 0.1\%$ and 30-day delays, making it attractive for low-frequency, high-value vulnerabilities.
+Faster models like Gemini Flash require higher incidence ($\rho \geq 0.3\%$) to break even, but fit cost-sensitive settings.
+Break-even contours highlight that profitability depends on rapid detection and accurate targeting of vulnerable contracts.
+Overall, A1 deployment is most viable when discovery rates exceed 0.1\% and detection delays stay under one week, with o3-pro offering the widest operating margin at higher per-analysis cost.